bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling/process-properties.rst

       connection (e.g. HTTPS).

 HTTP Basic
-   Username and Password will be sent in clear-text to the Ivy engine using standard HTTP Basic authentication mechanism.
+   Username and Password will be sent in clear-text to the Axon Ivy engine using standard HTTP Basic authentication mechanism.

    .. note::